Gen's Vegan Bibimbap - korean dish

 - A handful of green scallions as garnish (optional)

 - 1 1/2 cup hot pepper paste (Sriracha)

 - 1/4 cup rice vinegar or balsamic vinegar

 - 2 tbsp honey or brown sugar

 - In a medium pot or rice cooker, cook rice according to package instructions.

 - Meanwhile, in a steamer, bring 2 cups water to a boil over high.
 Add carrots, pac choi, garlic, and onions and cook until crisp-tender, about 3 minutes.

-- Add in spinach, tofu, cucumber and mushrooms and cook about 1-3 minutes.
+- Add in spinach or kale, tofu, cabbage, cucumber and mushrooms and cook about 1-3 minutes.
 Set the vegetables and tofu aside.

 - Mix together all of the Gochujang sauce ingredients.
 Put as much as you want on top of the bibimbap.